Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of equidistribution for metric and simplicial trees

 Indeed, the above finiteness and mixing properties follow from Proposition \ref{prop:uniflatmBMfinie} and Theorem \ref{theo:mixing}.
 Since $X'$ is uniform, it has a cocompact discrete sugbroup of isometries $\Ga'$ whose Patterson density (for the vanishing potential) is uniformly doubling on $\Lambda\Ga'= \Lambda\Ga$, by Lemma \ref{lem:shadowlemma} (4).
 Since $F=0$ and $\Ga$ is a lattice, the Patterson densities of $\Ga$ and of $\Ga'$ coincide (up to a scalar multiple) by Proposition \ref{prop:uniflatmBMfinie}.

-(2) Assume that $F=0$, that the metric subtree $X'=\C\Lambda\Ga$ of $X$ is uniform, that the length spectrum of $\Ga$ on $X$ is $4$-Diophantine and that $\Ga$ is a geometrically finite lattice of $\XX'$.
+(2) Assume that $F=0$, that the metric subtree $X'=\C\Lambda\Ga$ of $X$ is uniform, that the length spectrum of $\Ga$ on $X$ is $4$-Diophantine and that $\Ga$ is a geometrically finite lattice of $X'$.
 Then all assumptions of Theorem \ref{theo:equidmetricerrorterm} are satisfied by the first remark and by Corollary \ref{coro:expdecaygeomfinimet}.
 Therefore we have a superpolynomially small error term in the equidistribution of the equidistant levels sets.

 \dem The proof is similar to the one of Theorem \ref{theo:equidsimplicialerrorterm}, except for the doubling property of the Gibbs measure on its support and the conclusion of the proof.
 Let $X'=\C\Lambda\Ga$.
-The modification of Lemma \ref{lem:troisboulessimp} is the third assertion of the following result, which will also be useful in Section \ref{subsect:errormetricgraphgroup}.
-Its second claim strengthens for $\RR$-trees the Hölder-continuity of the footpoint projection stated in Section \ref{subsec:lines}.
-If $a$ and $b$ are positive functions of some parameters, we write $a\asymp b$ if there exists a universal constant $C>0$ such that $\frac{1}{C}\;b\leq a \leq C\; b$.
+The modification of Lemma \ref{lem:troisboulessimp} used in the previous proof is now the third assertion of Lemma \ref{lem:troisboulesmet}.